paser-group/continuous-secsoft/sqa-spring2024/workshops/workshop3-slikube/workshop3.md

 ## Description

-Use an existing tool to find security misconfigurations in Kubernetes configuration files
+Use an existing static analysis tool to find security misconfigurations in Kubernetes configuration files

 ## Targeted Courses